- Home

 Tell them what to expect

 Your children are likely to want to know what treatment will mean for their day-to-day lives.
 If you are in hospital, who will drop them to school, make them dinner, take them to after-school activities?
-Reassure them that there will be a plan and you will let them know what it is.
+To normalise the process and make sure everyone knows what to expect, you could have a physical calendar with treatment days and other events marked out.

 Ask them if they want to tell anyone

-Tell kids that although cancer can be serious and going through treatment can be challenging, most people get better.
-Explain that with the help of the doctors and treatment teams, you (or the person with cancer) will be doing everything possible to get well.
+Tell kids that although cancer can be serious and going through treatment can be challenging, there will be good days, not-so-good days and relatively “normal” days.
+Explain that with the help of the treatment teams and doctors, you (or the person with cancer) will be doing everything possible to get well.

 Show your love and emotion